 - It is inconvenient to re-plot the survey on different scales and to calculate quantities when proper field notes are not available.

-- Plane table is suitable for open country only.
+- The plane table is suitable for open countries only.

 - It is not intended for greater accuracy.

 - There are various items to be carried and they may be lost.

 - In strong sunlight, due to stretch on the eyes, it becomes difficult to plotting.